ashivercoding/JumpstartSalesProject/README.md

 # Insights Deep Dive
-### Category 1:
+### Monthly Sales Trends:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Sales are typically above average in September, November, and December.** Sales hit an all-time peak November 2023 with 447 orders totaling $112,326.47 in revenue.This is likely attributed to the holiday sales spike and end-of-year push experienced globally.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 * **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.